 - Why/Try/Buy Formula

-Let’s take a look at a few good copywriting examples and try to explain the formulas used!
+Let’s take a look at a few good copywriting formulas and content writing samples.

 1. PAS: Problem-Agitate-Solution

 PAS or Problem-Agitate-Solution is one of the most well-known and used copywriting formulas in the industry.
-And for a good reason.
+And for a good reason—it’s copywriting gold.

 How does this formula work?
 Well, it has three easy steps: